Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 A group of people working on computers in a professional environment

 There are several enterprise solutions available within the Dynamics 365 ecosystem.
-Larger organizations may want to consider some of the following products, which are designed for more sophisticated implementations.
+Larger organizations may want to consider the following products designed for more sophisticated implementations.

 Microsoft Dynamics 365 Finance and Operations

-Two of the most significant Microsoft ERP products that integrate well and offer a more robust ERP solution for larger companies are Microsoft Dynamics 365 Finance, and Microsoft Dynamics 365 Supply Chain Management.
+Two of the most significant Microsoft ERP products that integrate well and offer a more fitting ERP solution for larger companies are Microsoft Dynamics 365 Finance and Microsoft Dynamics 365 Supply Chain Management.
 While they can be purchased as separate applications, these modules are more commonly known and referred to as Microsoft Dynamics 365 Finance and Operations.

 It can be difficult to pinpoint the exact size of an organization that would opt for MSD 365 F&O instead of Business Central.
-Usually, this occurs when a company has expanded on a global scale, managing multiple lines of business, and they need a level of complexity and customization from their ERP that exceeds what Business Central is capable of.
+Usually, this occurs when a company has expanded on a global scale, is now managing multiple lines of business, and needs a level of complexity and customization from their ERP that exceeds what Business Central is capable of.

 Key features of the Finance module include: